leon9078/Z87X-OC_Catalina/README.md

 CTRL+ALT+DEL to restart

 #### Now the PC will shutdown twice.
-When it boot for the 3rd time press F12 key, select the UEFI option ("UEFI: ")
+When it boot for the 3rd time press F12 key, select the UEFI option ("UEFI: ").
+There will be a reboot, select again the ("UEFI: ") option, this time it will boot

 > This will enter RU environment.
 This tool allows us to edit different BIOS settings, so it's __very__ dangerous!